 They are readily available online at petmate.com, you may even find one at a garage sale on a used kennel, or you might have one lying around from an old Kennel your dog has outgrown.
 Just be sure it is large enough for your dog to enter through.
 Once you have the door you can use the door as a pattern by lying it on the end panel of the crate and tracing around it to know what size hole to cut.
 Then cut the door out by first drilling a pilot hole then use a electric jig saw to finish cutting the hole.
 Be sure and save the left over wood piece.

 For creating hinge holes you can drill 4 channels around the door hole then cover the channels once the door is installed with the left over piece of wood cut to make the door opening.
 Or you can use hardware like

 barrel strike plates to cover the hinges and hold the door in place.
 Then drill

 ventilation holes on the remaining 3 sides panels of the crate with a 1″ wood bore bit (but not the top or bottom panels – airlines require the top and bottom panels to be solid).
+Add a 1″ wood or metal rail down the entire left and right side of the kennel to help prevent other cargo from being pushed or shifting directly next to the crate which could block the ventilation holes.
 Stencil 1″ green letters to spell LIVE ANIMAL with directional arrows pointing up on left, right and back side of the crate, clip-on the metal door the food and water serving dishes and you have a custom airline dog crate.